yigitbozyaka/nextjs-ecommerce/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Also for the admin panel you can login in [http://localhost:3000/admin/login](http://localhost:3000/admin/login)

+Then start adding rv's in here [http://localhost:3000/admin/add-rvs](http://localhost:3000/admin/add-rvs)

 # Dependencies

 I've used [MongoDB](https://mongodb.com/) to store rv details and user details.
 [HeroIcons](https://heroicons.com/) for icons.
 [SWR](https://swr.vercel.app/) to fetch datas from database.